dshafik/bag/docs/laravel-artisan-make-bag-command.md

-  -u, --update                   Update Bag class to add factory/collection -f, --factory[=FACTORY]        Create a Factory for the Bag [default: "interactive"] -c, --collection[=COLLECTION]  Create a Collection for the Bag [default: "interactive"] -N, --namespace[=NAMESPACE]    Specify the namespace for the Bag
+  -u, --update                   Update Bag class to add factory/collection -f, --factory[=FACTORY]        Create a Factory for the Bag [default: "interactive"] -c, --collection[=COLLECTION]  Create a Collection for the Bag [default: "interactive"] -d, --docs                     Add Bag::from() docs to the Bag for IDE auto-complete -N, --namespace[=NAMESPACE]    Specify the namespace for the Bag
       --pretend                  Dump the file contents instead of writing to disk -h, --help                     Display help for the given command.
 When no command is given display help for the list command